All Episodes

 Doesn't want one, in fact.

-But what my my my point is let's just take uh multi-billion dollar company, multi-billion dollar company, and let's say one of its employees makes 100,000 a year, it clearly has much more than that, it can afford to pay somebody.
+But my point is, let's just take a multi-billion dollar company, multi-billion dollar company, and let's say one of its employees makes $100,000 a year.

-What if an arbitrator said, well, you can pay that guy more than 100 grand, and that's the end of the day, that's the end of it.
+What if an arbitrator said, well, you can pay that guy more than $100,000, and that's the end of the day?

-If that's the only consideration, buy by business.
+If that's the only consideration, buy-by business.

-That that can't possibly work.
+That can't possibly work.

 So I don't want any of you to misunderstand.

-I've got some Chris Christie audio soundbites here I want to get in uh before the pro and Rumsfeld conducted a seminar with Andrea Mitchell, NBC News in Washington, on how to not accept the premise put forth in question after question after question.
+And Rumsfeld conducted a seminar with Andrea Mitchell, NBC News in Washington, on how to not accept the premise put forth in question after question after question.

-Let's start with audio sound soundbite number 10.
+Let's start with audio soundbite number 10.

 Here's one.